If you’re facing a probation violation charge, it’s imperative that you contact an experienced Minnesota criminal defense attorney right away.

 - Testify on your own behalf

-- Present mitigating evidence or extenuating circumstances that may have led to your alleged violation or other reasons why the violation should not result in probation revocation.
+- Present mitigating evidence or extenuating circumstances that may have led to your violation

 Probation Revocation Violation Hearing

 This type of evidence is known as hearsay evidence.
-In essence, hearsay evidence is any statementoffered in evidence to prove the truth of a matter that is not made by a witness testifying at the hearing.
-This is banned in Minnesota courts because it deprives the defendant of the right to cross-examine the individual who made the statement.
-In a hearing, the court will likely balance the defendant’s right to cross-examine and confront witnesses before the government admits the hearsay evidence in a parole revocation hearing.
+In essence, hearsay evidence is any statement offered in evidence to prove the truth, but is not made by a witness testifying.
+Courts ban this as it deprives the defendant of the right to cross-examine the individual who made the statement.

 Elements of Proof in Probation Revocation Hearings

-The State bears the burden of proof to show that the probationer committed the alleged violation.
+The State must show that the individual on probation committed the violation.
 The prosecutor must prove the following:

-- If the court determines that the probationer is guilty of a violation, then it must be shown that the need for confinement is greater than the policies favoring probation.
+- The need for confinement is greater than the policies favoring probation.

 Preparing for a Probation Violation Hearing

-If you’re out of custody, the best way to prepare for a probation violation hearing is by remaining compliant with your probationary conditions to your best level.
-That includes completing classes that were ordered, getting assessments done, and re-establishing contact with your probation officer.
-Meeting the probationary requirement and bringing proof that you did what was required will be a huge benefit to you.
-If you’re in custody, you’ll be relying on your attorney to gather pertinent information to show that you were in compliance with the probationary conditions.
+Continuing to meet the requirements of your probation and bringing proof that you did will be a huge benefit to you.
+If you’re in custody, your attorney will gather information to show that you were in compliance with the probationary conditions.

 Possible Penalties of a Probation Violation

-At the conclusion of your probation revocation hearing, the judge determines whether or not you violated specific terms of your probation.
-If the judge finds you to be in violation of probation, he or she will consider factors as the seriousness of the violation, how long into your probation you committed the violation, your criminal history, and any other factors recommended by the probation department.
-These factors will be used to determine what penalties should be imposed.
+At the end of your probation revocation hearing, the judge determines if you violated specific terms of your probation.
+If the judge finds you to be in violation, they will consider the seriousness of the violation, your criminal history, and other factors recommended by the probation department.

 The judge can choose to:

-- Revoke your probation, meaning that you’re going to serve your jail or prison sentence.
+- Revoke probation, meaning that you’re going to serve your jail or prison sentence.

 Common Defenses to Probation Violation Charges